ErickKS/quotes-generator/README.md

 ## 🧾 Features

 - [x] Get a random quote from API
-- [x] Copy quote for your clipboard
+- [x] Copy the quote for your clipboard